net-lisias-ksp/KAX/GameData/KAX/ReadMe.txt

-KAX R2.2.2
-0.24 HOTFIX

-Note: This is a 0.24 compatibility hotfix, some features may be missing or buggy.
+KAX R2.3 for KSP 0.25.0

-Extract included folders into your Gamedata folder.
-If you already have an existing plugin that KAX requires, use the lastest version.
+Extract KAX and Firespitter folders into your Gamedata folder.
+If you already have Firespitter, use the lastest version of the Firespitter.dll.

 See the official thread for details: http://forum.kerbalspaceprogram.com/threads/76668